On-Demand Webinar: Police ambush prevention and response: Evolving risk assessment and tactics

 Understanding current trends in police ambushes is critical to inform police training and strategies

-The past year has seen several violent ambush attacks on police officers, patrol vehicles and stationhouses.
+Over the past two years, we have seen several violent ambush attacks on police officers, patrol vehicles and stationhouses.

 In September 2020, two Los Angeles deputies were shot and critically wounded after a gunman approached their patrol vehicle and started firing at the officers.
 In October 2020, two officers were ambushed in New Orleans by a man in a pedicab, one officer was shot in the face.
 And in February 2021, a gunman used a doorbell camera to ambush and kill two FBI agents.